firecatmusic/kino/README.md

 Press F4 to bring up the menu.
 PG UP to enable hazard lights.
 PG DN to enable headlights.

+F1 to enable noclip/flymod (only works in modded/corrupted lobbies)
+Controlls are WASD/QE keys.
+Speed can be adjusted in [settings](https://github.com/trbflxr/kino/blob/master/Help/Settings.md).

 ## Config
 Inside your CarX Drift Racing Online\BepInEx\plugins\KN_Base folder you will find a kn_config.xml file that you can open with either notepad or notepad++ (recommended) where you can change the keybinds to your prefered buttons.